Kendo: History

 In 1876, five years after a voluntary surrender of swords, the government banned the use of swords by the surviving samurai and initiated sword hunts.
 Meanwhile, in an attempt to standardize the sword styles (kenjutsu) used by policemen, Kawaji Toshiyoshi recruited swordsmen from various schools to come up with a unified swordsmanship style.
 This led to the rise of the Battotai (抜刀隊, lit.
 Drawn Sword Corps), consisting mainly of sword-wielding policemen.
 However, it proved difficult to integrate all sword arts, leading to a compromise of ten practice moves (kata) for police training.
 This integration effort led to the development of modern kendo.
 In 1878, Kawaji wrote a book on swordsmanship, Gekiken Saikō-ron (Revitalizing Swordsmanship), stressing sword styles should not disappear with modernization, but should be integrated as necessary skills for the police.
 He draws a particular example from his experience with the Satsuma Rebellion.
 The Junsa Kyōshūjo (Patrolman's Training Institute), founded in 1879, provided a curriculum that allowed policemen to study gekiken during their off-hours.
 In the same year, Kawaji wrote another book on swordsmanship, Kendo Saikō-ron (Revitalizing Kendo), defending the significance of such sword art training for the police.
 While Junsa Kyōshūjo remained active only until 1881, the police continued to support such practice.

 The Dai Nippon Butoku Kai (DNBK) was established in 1895 to promote martial arts in Japan.
 It changed the name of the sporting form of swordsmanship, gekiken, (Kyūjitai: 擊劍 and Shinjitai: 撃剣, "hitting sword") to kendō in 1920.

 Kendo (along with other martial arts) was banned in Japan in 1946 by the occupying powers.
 This was part of "the removal and exclusion from public life of militaristic and ultra-nationalistic persons" in response to the wartime militarization of martial arts instruction in Japan.
 The DNBK was also disbanded.
 Kendo was allowed to return to the curriculum in 1950, first as "shinai competition" (竹刀競技, shinai kyōgi) and then as kendo in 1952.

 The All Japan Kendo Federation (AJKF or ZNKR) was founded in 1952, immediately after Japan's independence was restored and the ban on martial arts in Japan was lifted.
-It was formed on the principle of kendo not as a martial art, but as educational sport and it has continued to be practiced as such to this day.
+It was formed on the principle of kendo not as a martial art, but as educational sport and it has continued to be practiced as such.

 The International Kendo Federation (FIK) was founded in April 1970.
 It is an international federation of national and regional kendo federations, and the world governing body for kendo.
 The FIK is a non-governmental organization, and it aims to promote and popularize kendo, iaido and jodo.

-The International Martial Arts Federation (IMAF), established in Kyoto 1952, was the first international organization founded since WWII to promote the development of martial arts worldwide.
+The International Martial Arts Federation (IMAF), established in Kyoto 1952, was the first international organization founded since World War II to promote the development of martial arts worldwide.
 Today, IMAF includes kendo as one of the Japanese disciplines.